Photo of Ford, Tiffany N.

 About

-Tiffany N. Ford (she/her) is an Assistant Professor of Community Health Sciences at the University of Illinois Chicago School of Public Health.
-There, she teaches graduate-level qualitative research methods courses and a course that is free and open to the public on the historical and contemporary understanding of structural determinants of health in the United States.
+Tiffany N. Ford (she/her) is an Assistant Professor of Community Health Sciences at the University of Illinois Chicago School of Public Health, where she teaches a graduate-level qualitative research methods course.
 Dr. Ford is also a nonresident fellow with the Center on Economic Security and Opportunity at the Brookings Institution.

 In her research, Dr. Ford uses qualitative, quantitative, spatial, and mixed methods approaches to study Black people’s subjective well-being, or self-reported quality of life, over the life course.
 Specifically, she examines (1) how anti-Black structural racism operates via policy, governance, and social norms to unequally distribute the resources that contribute to subjective well-being, (2) what people are doing about that unequal distribution, and (3) how community-centered research strategies can lead to more equitable public policy.
 Ultimately, Dr. Ford is interested in place-based policy and practice interventions to support a good quality of life.
 Her work is shaped by her relationships with community-based organizations, community-led coalitions, and individuals most harmed by structural oppression in Chicago and throughout the nation.
 Dr. Ford was awarded a two-year Robert Wood John Foundation grant through the Health Equity Scholar for Action program to support her research and career development.